 - STEP 3

-Place the cream cheese, icing sugar and the vanilla seeds in a bowl, then beat with an electric mixer until smooth.
-Tip in the double cream and continue beating until the mixture is completely combined.
-Now spoon the cream mixture onto the biscuit base, starting from the edges and working inwards, making sure that there are no air bubbles.
+Pour the double cream into a bowl and whisk with an electric mixer until it’s just starting to thicken to soft peaks.
+Place the soft cheese, icing sugar and the vanilla seeds in a separate bowl, then beat for 2 mins with an electric mixer until smooth and starting to thicken, it will get thin and then start to thicken again.
+Tip in the double cream and fold it into the soft cheese mix.
+You’re looking for it to be thickened enough to hold its shape when you tip a spoon of it upside down.
+If it’s not thick enough, continue to whisk.
+Spoon onto the biscuit base, starting from the edges and working inwards, making sure that there are no air bubbles.
 Smooth the top of the cheesecake down with the back of a dessert spoon or spatula.
 Leave to set in the fridge overnight.

 - STEP 4